johnkeisker/25-data-modeling/explorer.md

 You're building a site that associates data with specific variations of specific cars.
 You need to break the data down from the manufacturer to the specific model.
 In other words, you need to model in such detail that the system knows that a 2007 Mustang and a 2013 Mustang are the _same_ thing (from the 5th Generation, 2005-2014), but that a 2015 Mustang is different from both of those.
 The car models should also know general information about the cars.

 ## car Model
-1. car_id - integer - id for specific car.
+1. id - integer - id for specific car(vin
+   number).
+2. name - string - car name.

 ## manufacturer Model
-1. manufacturer_id - integer - vin number.
+1. id - integer - model id.
 2. car_id - integer - id for specific car.
+3. name - string - manufacturer name.

 ## model Model
-1. model_id - integer - id for specific model.
+1. id - integer - id for specific model.
-2. manufacturer_id - integer - vin number.
+2. car_id - integer - id for specific car.

-## year Model
-1. year_id - integer - id for datetime of car.
+3. year - integer - id for datetime of car.
-2. model_id - integer - id for specific model.
+4. name - string - car model name.

 ## generation Model
-1. generation_id - integer - id for specific generation.
+1. id - integer - id for specific
+   generation.
-2. year_id - integer - id for datetime of car.
+2. year - integer - id for datetime of car.